geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 I'll relock the torch back end based on that picture.

 ##### **Geohot** [[00:38:36](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2316)]
-But yeah, no, we do need it to not...
+But yeah, no, we do need it to not..

 ##### **Qazalin** [[00:38:43](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2323)]
 If it's realizing at every torch thing, there's no point.